PopulateTools/decidim-gava/README.md

 bin/rails db:create db:migrate
 bin/rails db:seed # WARNING: this is not idempotent.
 If a unqueness validations fails, drop and re-create
 ```

+## Customizations

+### Census integration

+- `app/views/census_authorization/_form.html.erb`: defines the form
+- `app/services/census_authorization_handler.rb`: defines a service to deal with the authorization
+- `lib/census_rest_client`: defines a client to interact with the census API

+### Custom reports

+At `lib/reports/` you can find some custom reports the client requested.
+They shoudl be executed with `rails runner`

+### Custom anominization

+At `lib/tasks/anonymize.rake` you can find a task to anonymize the database.

 ## Licence